MAKROFREEK/dotfiles.old/README.md

 # Dotfiles Post-Installation Script

 Welcome to my Dotfiles Post-Installation Script repository!
-This script is my trusted companion for setting up my Linux environment exactly the way I like it after a fresh installation.
-It's designed to automate the installation of packages, configure system settings, and handle various tasks, all tailored to my specific needs.
+This script is my trusted companion for setting up my GNOME desktop environment exactly the way I like it after a fresh Linux installation.
+It's designed to automate the installation of packages, configure GNOME settings, and handle various tasks, all tailored to my specific GNOME setup.

 ## Table of Contents